 Documentation will play a large part in working through a favorable divorce settlement with your spouse.
-Attorneys, mediators, and certified divorce financial analysts may request any number of different documents to get a clear picture of your current marital finances.
+Attorneys, mediators, and certified divorce financial analysts may request any number of different documents, in order to get a clear picture of your current marital finances.

-- W2s and tax returns from previous years
+- W2s and tax returns from previous years,

 - Income statements, including paystubs

 - Insurance policies